Normal Calcium Levels UK

 Q: What’s considered high Calcium in the UK?

-A: In the UK, having more than 2.6 millimoles per liter (mmol/L) of Calcium in your blood is generally considered high.
+A: In the UK, having more than 2.6 millimoles per liter (mmol/L) of Calcium in your blood is considered high.
 This could be a cause for concern and needs a doctor’s attention.

 Q: What’s the average calcium level for different ages?